WolframResearch/codeparser/README.md

 ## Installing AST

-Call PacletInstall with the path to newly built .paclet file.
+Call PacletInstall with the path to the built .paclet file.

 ```
 In[1]:= PacletInstall["/path/to/built/AST.paclet"]